skel84/cluster-template/README.md

 ## 🐛 Debugging

 Below is a general guide on trying to debug an issue with an resource or application.
 For example, if a workload/resource is not showing up or a pod has started but in a `CrashLoopBackOff` or `Pending` state.
+Most of these steps do not include a way to fix the problem as the problem could be one of many different things.

-1. Start by checking all Argo Applications and verify they are healthy.
+1. Verify all Argo Applications  are up-to-date and in a ready state.

     ```sh
       kubectl get applications -n argo-system
     ```

-2. Then check the if the pod is present.
+2. Do you see the pod of the workload you are debugging?

     ```sh
     kubectl -n <namespace> get pods -o wide
     ```

-3. Then check the logs of the pod if its there.
+3. Check the logs of the pod if its there.

     ```sh
     kubectl -n <namespace> logs <pod-name> -f